azalessky/date_tab_pager/README.md

 Customizable TabBar component with integrated TabView that displays weekdays and allows for infinite scrolling by week.

-This component is used in the real-world application Homework Planner (<a href="https://apps.apple.com/app/id6479202666">iOS</a>, <a href="https://play.google.com/store/apps/details?id=com.indentix.studentplanner">Android</a>).
+This component is used in the real-world application Student Planner (<a href="https://play.google.com/store/apps/details?id=com.indentix.studentplanner">Android</a>).

 Feel free to use this library if you find it useful!